emotional-cities/pluma-experiments/VR-Alfama/README.md

 https://developers.hp.com/omnicept/docs/unity/getting-started

-* .dlls associated wih the local Bonsai executable are not tracked, they must be added using the Bonsai installer asset.
+* The Unity Bonsai installation and associated .dlls are not tracked.
+The emotional-cities/unity .unitypackage should be added via the package manager and then installed using the BonsaiInstaller asset.